News & Insights

-- Ultimate low: Long-term and objective investors conclude that the correction is not a bear market, but simply a market event and over time, the market will recover.
+- Ultimate low: Objective long-term investors conclude that the correction is not the beginning of a bear market, but simply a transitory market event.
 Buying ensues, but due to the selling exhaustion mentioned previously, the buyers are more urgent than the sellers, so prices rise quickly.
-Optimism breeds more optimism, and eventually, prices continue to rise in a self-reinforcing loop.
+Optimism breeds more optimism and, eventually, prices continue to rise in a self-reinforcing loop.

 Source for all data: Bloomberg

 GIS is a team of investment professionals registered with HighTower Securities, LLC, member FINRA & HighTower Advisors, LLC a registered investment advisor with the SEC.
 All securities are offered through HighTower Securities, LLC and advisory services are offered through HighTower Advisors, LLC.

 HighTower Advisors is registered with HighTower Securities, LLC, member FINRA and SIPC, and with HighTower Advisors, LLC, a registered investment advisor with the SEC.
 Securities are offered through HighTower Securities, LLC; advisory services are offered through HighTower Advisors, LLC.

 This is not an offer to buy or sell securities.
 No investment process is free of risk, and there is no guarantee that the investment process or the investment opportunities referenced herein will be profitable.
 Past performance is not indicative of current or future performance and is not a guarantee.
 The investment opportunities referenced herein may not be suitable for all investors.